kevinrufino/react-portfolio/frontend/README.md

 - Typewriter to list the types of development I work on
 - React-tsParticles / Particles.js for the particles effect

+### Upcoming Changes:

+Nav:
+- drop in on load a

+Hero:
+-

+Projects:
+-

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).